,

 At Newton we believe that reading is an essential life skill and we are committed to enabling our children to become lifelong readers.
 At the heart of our school is our drive to foster a love of reading, enriching children’s learning through well planned teaching activities that utilise imaginative stories and thought-provoking texts.
 We carefully plan how we can ensure that our children learn through books across our curriculum also to gain knowledge through reading.

 We show our children how wonderful and rewarding reading can be in lots of different ways!
-Whether it is through our wide selection of reading material at school, our well stocked whole school and classroom libraries, our reward scheme or our links with authors through our termly Newton Reads newsletter - we are always striving to show our children that reading is fun and the centre of our whole curriculum.
+Whether it is through our wide selection of reading material at school, our well stocked whole school and classroom libraries or our reward scheme - we are always striving to show our children that reading is fun and the centre of our whole curriculum.

 HAPPY KIDS

-The following documents outline how speaking & listening skills are developed at our school.
+The following document outlines how Oracy skills are developed at our school.

 Writing at Newton